|

 of Champion Idiomatic, so his pedigree is a loaded gun.
 A later maturing colt,

-he was 4th in his juvenile debut in October then won in November going a mile
+he was fourth in his juvenile debut in October then won in November going a mile

 at Aqueduct.
 In his first start at 3 he won the Tampa Bay Derby-G2 (8.5f.), then